WordPress/openverse/rfcs/20220217-visual_regression_testing.md

 ## Recommended tooling

 * Continue using Playwright to manipulate the browser and use it's `screenshot` function to generate screenshots.
-* Use `jest-image-snapshot` to save and diff screenshots.
+* _Try_ to use `jest-image-snapshot` to save and diff screenshots.
 * Run snapshot tests inside a docker container to avoid cross-platform rendering differences.
 * Write a GitHub action to be run [once daily using the `on.schedule` feature](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#onschedule) to automatically remove snapshots from the repository history older than a month old.
 * Use GitHub's PR review UI to review visual diffs of snapshots.

-If agreeable with the team, I'd also like to take this opportunity to implement TypeScript linting and recommend that we switch to using TypeScript to write Playwright tests.
-Playwright supports it natively.
+* Write Playwright scripts using TypeScript
+    * Note: TypeScript linting and general infrastructure has already been set up in https://github.com/WordPress/openverse-frontend/issues/921 and https://github.com/WordPress/openverse-frontend/pull/917.

 ## Implementation plan

 Once the final version of this RFC is approved, a milestone with issues for each individual checkbox listed below will be created.

-- [ ] TypeScript setup (**Optional; pending team buy-in**):
-    - Install [TypeScript ESLint parser](https://typescript-eslint.io/docs/linting/) and relevant plugins.
-    - Lint existing TypeScript files.
 - [ ] Configure local visual regression testing:
     - Create a `playwright.config.ts` file in the new directory with the following code:
     ```ts